-HSHS St. Elizabeth’s Hospital names quarterly BEE Award recipient
+HSHS St. Elizabeth’s Hospital Names Quarterly BEE Award Recipient

-O’FALLON – HSHS St. Elizabeth’s Hospital presented the quarterly Being Extraordinary Everyday (BEE) Award to Mark Hensch, CNA.
+O’FALLON, IL – HSHS St. Elizabeth’s Hospital presented the quarterly Being Extraordinary Everyday (BEE) Award to Market Coffee baristas Kim Forman and Tyler Rodriguez.

+They were nominated by a St. Elizabeth’s volunteer who witnessed their proactive actions in assisting an outpatient entering the facility.
+Forman and Rodriguez noticed the patient through a window as he was making his way to the hospital’s front entrance from his vehicle.
+He was using a walker and it was an especially hot summer day.
+The baristas quickly got some cold water and went out to meet the gentleman before he even got in the door.
+They assisted him to a seat in the lobby, gave him the water and ensured the patient was cooled off.
+The patient was very grateful for the gesture of kindness the two colleagues gave him.

 Get The Latest News!